Bachelor of Arts (BA)

 3 years full-time (4 years full-time with study abroad)

 27 September 2021

 The study of history demands critical analysis, familiarity with a wide range of research methods, rigorous approaches to complexity, and expert communication skills.
 It will develop your ability to gather information from a variety of sources, evaluate that information, and present it clearly, concisely and to tight deadlines.

-This course will suit individuals with an interest in understanding the history of people, culture and societies, and their evolution in the modern era.
+This course is for you for you if you’re interested in understanding the history of people, culture and societies, and their evolution in the modern era.
 The two complementary subjects both involve understanding people - their interests, motivations and culture – and why societies and social groups act the way they do.

 You’ll be taught by staff from both departments, and will draw information from sources including film, visual images, literature and television as well as written texts.
 The flexible course structure enables you to choose modules from a wide range of options in both History and Sociology.
 Core modules in your first year introduce you to research and quantitative methods, and to the study of modern history set in a global context.
 Sociology core modules cover the history of sociological thought, and class and capitalism.
 In your second and third years you can choose from optional modules, with current options examining areas such as British imperialism, slavery, the significance of gender, crime, religious conflict or health in history, and political sociology.
 In your final year you can either maintain a balance between the two subjects or specialise in either History or Sociology.

 Students will be offered the opportunity at the start of their second year to apply for an optional Year Abroad.
 Following the application process, those students who are offered and take up a Year Abroad place transfer to the four-year History and Sociology (with a Year Abroad) course, with the Year Abroad as the third of the four years.